MatthewScholefield/blobse/README.md

 # Blobse

-*Simple small blob store over HTTP*
+_Simple small blob store over HTTP_

 This is a simple server with an API to store arbitrary data blobs API operating anonymously over HTTP.
-This is useful for use in small client side applications and command line tools that need temporary storage.
+This is useful for use in small client-side applications and command-line tools that need temporary storage.

 ## API